The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 falso

-Set this property to true for Authorization header be checked even if the smallrye.jwt.token.header is set to Cookie but no cookie with a smallrye.jwt.token.cookie name exists.
+Set this property to true for the Authorization header to be checked even if the smallrye.jwt.token.header is set to Cookie but no cookie with a smallrye.jwt.token.cookie name exists.

 smallrye.jwt.token.schemes